z3mafra/cognitive-search/README.md

 >    - Return to the home page of the Azure portal, and then select the + Create a resource button.
 >    - Search for storage account, and create a Storage account resource with the following settings:
->      - Subscription: Your Azure subscription.
+>      - Subscription: Azure subscription 1.
->      - Resource group: The same resource group as your Azure AI Search and Azure AI services resources.
+>      - Resource group: LabCogSearch.
->      - Storage account name: A unique name.
+>      - Storage account name: cogsrchstg.
 >      - Location: Choose any available location.
 >      - Performance: Standard
 >      - Redundancy: Locally redundant storage (LRS)
->    - Click Review and then click Create.
-Wait for deployment to complete, and then go to the deployed resource.
+>    - Clicar "**Review**" e então clicar "**Create**".
+Aguarde a conclusão da implantação e vá para o recurso implantado.
 >    - In the Azure Storage account you created, in the left-hand menu pane, select Configuration (under Settings).
 >    - Change the setting for Allow Blob anonymous access to Enabled and then select Save.